-Our Place is friendly, safe place for persons with Dementia or in the mid-stages of Alzheimer’s Disease.
+Helping Hands is friendly, safe place for persons with Dementia or in the mid-stages of Alzheimer’s Disease.
 Volunteers play a key role and will be used in all areas of the program.
-Volunteers offer warmth and support to Our Place participants.
+Volunteers offer warmth and support to Helping Hands participants.

 Respite Care Workers volunteer under the supervision of the Group Respite Coordinator.
 Volunteers will be offered opportunities to conduct small group activities, lead exercises, and discuss the news and day’s events.
 Volunteers will offer reassurance and companionship to participants.
 Volunteers can work one-on-one with an individual or with groups.
 Volunteers will be used to make creative bulletin boards, calendars, and newsletters for the families and preparing craft supplies.
 Volunteers will organize birthday parties, holiday celebrations, and other social events.
 Volunteers with special skills can share them with the participants.
 These special skills may include vocal or instrumental music, gardening, crafts and more.

 VICAP Counselors provide health insurance counseling services by phone or in person; assess client’s need for information and/or assistance; provide referrals to appropriate resources; provide Medicaid, Medicare, supplemental health, prescription drug, and long term care insurance information; assist with Medicare and other health insurance claims filing; provide informal claims advocacy as required; handle client information in strictest confidence.
 Basic computer skills are needed.
 Training is provided.

 Senior Medicare Patrol distributes brochures regarding fraud and abuse to doctors’ offices, hospitals and pharmacies and participates at events to make this information available to the public.